Join Our Newsletter

 Growing Stewards: Fifth Graders Dive into Camp Astoria

-Moments like these transform abstract concepts into tangible impact.
-A lesson on invasive species becomes a real-world challenge.
-A conversation about conservation becomes a shared responsibility.
-And science shifts from something in a textbook to something you can see, touch, and influence.
+Moments like these turn abstract concepts into tangible impact.
+Lessons about invasive species become real-world challenges.
+Conversations about conservation become shared responsibility.
+Science shifts from something in a book to something students can see, touch, and influence.

-Just as importantly, these experiences create space for something many kids are missing: time outdoors.
-In a world increasingly dominated by screens, Camp Astoria offers an alternative, one filled with fresh air, discovery, and connection.
+Just as importantly, these experiences create space for something many children are missing: time outdoors.
+In a world increasingly dominated by screens, Camp Astoria offers an alternative – one grounded in fresh air, discovery, and connection.
 Students leave not only with new knowledge, but with muddy boots, big smiles, and a growing sense of belonging in the natural world.

 “Overall, I think they’ve realized that community service and stewardship are important, help us feel connected, and can be fun!”